 We have been well served by previous worshipers of Donnington Evangelical who left detailed records of church life.
 They form an impressive archive, which we hope to examine over the next few years.

-Jan 1931 – Services begin in the new church building.
-The land was provided by the Moss family, who were part of the fellowship for over 40 years.
+The original land for the building was provided by the Moss family, who were part of the fellowship for over 40 years.
 The work was completed in January 1931.

 Permission was given by the local council to commence a children’s work in the King Edward’s Park, next to Donnington Hall.
 God grew this work dramatically and within a short period of time, there were around one hundred children who attended.
 Most of the church was mobilised to meet this new demand.